headleyra/mc/README.md

 **ModifyChain.
 Code like Lego(tm)**

-A *ModifyChain Script* specifies a 'chain' of 'modifiers' (functions) that, one by one, transform a 'buffer', eventually producing a result.
+A *ModifyChain Script* lists a 'chain' of 'modifiers' (functions) that, one by one, modify a 'buffer' (a string), eventually producing a result.

 ## Modifiers

-All modifiers declare two arguments and return either `{:ok, result}` or `{:error, reason}`.
+All modifiers declare two arguments.
 The first argument receives the modified buffer from the previous modifier (in the chain) and the second argument receives the arguments for the modifier itself.
+All modifiers return either `{:ok, result}` or `{:error, reason}` (where 'result' and 'reason' are strings).

 Let's say we have the following modifiers: